Maurice A FitzGerald Playground

 Directions via Google Maps

-Maurice A. FitzGerald (1897-1951) was born in Brooklyn and attended Boys’ High School and the New Lots Evening High School.
+This playground is named in honor of dedicated politician and public servant Maurice A. FitzGerald (1897-1951).
+FitzGerald was born in Brooklyn and attended Boys’ High School and the New Lots Evening High School.
 He began his career as a civil servant at the age of fourteen, working as a postal clerk.
-In the 1920s FitzGerald became the president of the South Side Allied Civic Association and championed the construction of John Adams High School in Ozone Park, Queens.
+In the 1920s, FitzGerald became the president of the South Side Allied Civic Association and championed the construction of John Adams High School in Ozone Park, Queens.
 He also successfully opposed the displacement of local residents by the widening of streets.